Non-invasive Ventilation and Dexmedetomidine in Critically Ill Adults (inDEX)

 Overall Goal: To determine if Dex, compared to placebo, reduces the risk of NIV failure in patients that admitted to hospital with acute respiratory failure and are intolerant of NIV.

-Target Population: 826 patients will be enrolled into the vanguard trial if they meet all the following criteria: 1) ≥18 years old; 2) Receiving any NIV modality for ARF of any etiology; 3) Admitted to ICU, PACU, step-down unit (surgical or medical), or emergency department; 4) Presence of one or more of the following: a) Agitation, b) Patient expresses intolerance or requests removal of NIV secondary to self-reported discomfort, anxiety, or claustrophobia, or c) Other reason that the physician feels the patient is intolerant of NIV or agitated, not captured above.
+Target Population: 846 patients will be enrolled into the trial if they meet all the following criteria: 1) ≥18 years old; 2) Receiving any NIV modality for ARF of any etiology; 3) Admitted to ICU, PACU, step-down unit (surgical or medical), or emergency department; 4) Presence of one or more of the following: a) Agitation, b) Patient expresses intolerance or requests removal of NIV secondary to self-reported discomfort, anxiety, or claustrophobia, or c) Other reason that the physician feels the patient is intolerant of NIV or agitated not captured above, or feels that the patient will benefit from sedation (all reasons will be recorded).

 Methods: The inDEX trial is a pragmatic, international, multi-centred, stratified, randomized, parallel-group, placebo-controlled trial.
 Patients, investigators, healthcare team, data collectors, outcome assessors, and the statistician will be blinded to trial arms.
 The trial will maximize external validity by including patients in a range of hospitals across the world.
 Patients randomized to the experimental arm will receive Dex while those randomized to the control arm will receive placebo.